The Powers of God’s Holy Spirit

 All that study the Bible itself and offer earnest heart-felt prayers to God probably understand this feeling.

-But remember that only the Bible is the Word of God, not men’s commentaries (such as this) or sermons.
+But remember that only the Bible is the Word of God,

 For regardless of what some people may claim, humans make mistakes and draw many wrong conclusions.